California Admitted to the Union

 During the 1900s, California’s population and the economy continued to grow rapidly.
 When the Panama Canal was completed in 1914, shortening the sea route from the east, the growth was again accelerated.
 California was a major manufacturing and agricultural center during both World Wars.
 During the 1960s, the state expanded its educational system.
 It is believed California became the most populous state in 1963.

-California’s population has grown rapidly since the 1970s, mainly due to an influx of immigration from other nations.
-These new immigrants have presented the state with many challenges in education and housing.
+California’s population has grown rapidly since the 1970s.
 During the 1980s, Santa Clara County became an international leader in high-technology electronics manufacturing, earning it the nickname “Silicon Valley.”
 California’s broad-based economy continues to grow.

 |FREE printable This Day in History album pages